Self-contained Systems (SCS)

 Each SCS must include data and logic.
 To really implement any meaningful features both are needed.
 An SCS should implement features by itself and must therefore include both.

-An SCS should make its features usable to end-users via its own UI.
+An SCS must make its features usable to end-users via its own UI.
 Therefore the SCS should have no shared UI with other SCSs.
 SCSs might still have links to each other.
 However, asynchronous integration means that the SCS should still work even if the UI of another SCS is not available.

 To avoid tight coupling an SCS should share no business code with other SCSs.
 It might be fine to create a pull-request for an SCS or use common libraries, e.g. database drivers or oAuth clients.